bmc/brizzled/source/_posts/2012-02-04-generating-a-table-of-contents-in-octopress.markdown

 The `insertBefore` parameter is a jQuery string selector for the element to search for the table of content headings.
-The optional `heading` parameter specifies the heading to preced the table of contents.
+The optional `heading` parameter specifies the heading to precede the table of contents.

 Copy `generate-toc.js` to `source/javascripts` and put the following line in `source/_includes/custom/head.html`: